Understand the Google Ads Logic

 Google Ads Text Good Practice

 Google Ads texts are essential components of successful digital paid campaigns.
-Experienced writers make the difference between poor & cost-effective copies.
-Here is a list of good practices to write optimized Google ads:
+Experienced writers make the difference between poor and cost-effective copies.
+Here is a list of good practices for writing optimized Google ads:

 - Use all the space available

-- Be relevant between the ad text & the landing page
+- Be relevant between the ad text and the landing page

 - Be specific (“30% discount” beats “great discount”)

-- Have a strong & engaging text for the Call To Action (CTA)
+- Have a strong and engaging text for the Call To Action (CTA)

 - Think about the sales funnel (identify in which buying stage the users are)

-- Check how the competitors write their ads & differentiate from them
+- Check how the competitors write their ads and differentiate from them

 Businesses should always A/B test their ad texts to keep running the ones that convert the best.
-Sometimes, small edits result in a huge performance boost & better cost control.
+Sometimes, small edits result in a huge performance boost and better cost control.